JannisRehbock/wiki-spark-corenlp/README.md

 139,143,hold,21146766,VBN,1,held,3
 ...
 ```
 The processing of the English wikipedia (dump from 2018-02-20) with 5.587.573 articles (about 14GB) took 4 hours 32 minutes on a machine with 32 cores and 80 GB main memory.
 All CPUs were constantly in use during the processing.
-The final number of tokens is 2.757.360.284 and the total size of the output csv files is 98 GB.
+The final number of tokens is 2.757.360.284, the average processing speed is 168.956 tokens per second and the total size of the output csv files is 98 GB.